AndyChwalik/megr2157-portfolio/docs/assignments/A05/index.md

    <em>Figure #17: FBD for feature E.</em>
 </p>

-Similar to how feature D reminded me of feature B, feature E reminded me of feature C. They had the same knowns and unknowns, so I just used the same equations as from feature C, but with my new dimensions for feature E.
+Similar to how feature D reminded me of feature B, feature E reminded me of feature C. They had the same knowns and unknowns, so I just used the same equations as from feature C, but with my new dimensions for feature E. My new dimensions were also based on T-bar dimensions.

 <p align="center">
     <img src="featureE_stress.jpg" alt="feature E stress analysis" height="75%" width="auto">